-Our Chief Executive Craig Wilkins unpacks the new State Budget and what it means for SA's environment.
+Our Chief Executive Craig Wilkins unpacks the new State Budget and its implications for the future of South Australia's environment.

 This year’s state budget comes in the wake of the COVID-19 pandemic and at the beginning of another dangerous fire season.